petrilli/ft-site/index.md

 * Deploy to Mesos, Kubernets, or Swarm
 * Autoscale

+_Funcatron let's you deploy serverless on any cloud provider or in your private cloud.
+Focus on the functions, avoid vendor lock-in._

 This document sets out the goals for the [Funcatron](http://funcatron.org) project.

 ## What's Funcatron